 As I reflect on Lee Thompson Young, because now as one of my Facebook friends noted, “I have to change my future plans,” I think about the tragic way he passed away.
-I have known two people who have committed suicide.
+While I cannot speak personally about being hopeless to the point of having suicidal thoughts, I have known two people who have committed suicide.
 One was the brother of a close friend who was white and the other was a black guy who sat next to me in my AP English class in high school.
 I’m going to share the story about the guy in high school and what I learned from it.

 I didn’t know the guy in my English class beyond our class.
 I proofread a few of his papers—one of which ended up in his obituary.
 Usually, his hair was not cut and his dress was somewhat unkempt—which now we know were signs.